Lake Point, Utah: Tourism and The Utah Western Railway

-Bathing in the Great Salt Lake was a popular recreational activity from the first arrival of the Mormon Pioneers.
-In 1860, LDS Apostle Heber C. Kimball built a rock ranch house next to the Black Rock landmark which had become a very popular location for bathing in the lake.
-The home had bath houses used for leisure and entraining guests.
-It became the first of many built tourist attractions along the Great Salt Lake.
-Heber C. Kimball died 8 years later in 1868, but his son Heber P. Kimball, John Willard Young (the third son of Brigham Young), and Dr. Jeter Clinton would bring an unprecedented level of resort and transportation investment to the Lake Point area.

-In 1869, Brigham Young tasked John W. Young with the formation and construction of the Utah Central Railroad which would connect Salt Lake City to the first transcontinental railroad in Ogden.
-The line was completed in January 1870.
-One of the stops on the line was a station called Lake Side.
-Adjacent to this station was the Lake Side resort which opened June of that same year.

 Less than a year later, in the spring of 1871, Jeter Clinton's Lake House was built at a location called Clinton's Landing in Lake Point.
 From Young's Lake Side resort one could pay 25-cents "to ride on the City of Corinne, a steamboat, going to Lake Point on the south shore".
 Within 4 years, and two railroad companies later, John W. Young became president of the newly formed Utah Western Railway and Heber P. Kimball treasurer and superintendent of construction.
 On February 7, 1875 they connected Salt Lake City to a train stop called Lake Point, adjacent to this station was Clinton’s new three story Lake Point Hotel with bath houses and a dock prepared to receive the City of Corinne Steamboat.
 In 1877 John Muir wrote, "Lake Point is only an hour or two from the city, and has hotel accommodations and a steamboat for excursions; and then, besides the bracing waters, the climate is delightful...The crystal brightness of the water, the wild flowers, and the lovely mountain scenery make this a favorite summer resort for pleasure and health seekers.
 Numerous excursion trains are run from the city, and parties, some of them numbering upwards of a thousand, come to bathe, and dance, and roam the flowery hillsides together".